cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

      \VIEWSVC.X32

 smimedemo\ ............
-Files needed by Flash/Java animation of an
+Files needed by the Flash/Java animation of an
                         S/MIME e-mail.

 smimedemo\anim.swf